 - an up-to-date CV including any academic achievements, work experience, volunteering or internships.
-If your child is still at school, filling a CV with any transferrable skills like sports teams and part-time jobs can demonstrate relevant skills. - ► a cover letter explaining why they are interested in the apprenticeship, why they would be a good fit and why they want to work for the company.
-Do a bespoke letter for each application.
+If your child is still at school, filling a CV with any transferrable skills like sports teams and parttime jobs can demonstrate relevant skills.
+The UCAS CV Builder guides you through creating a CV.
+Find out more at www.ucas.com/ careers-advice/cv-builder - a cover letter -explaining why they are interested in the apprenticeship, why they would be a good fit and